ShiJbey/minerva/README.md

 ```

 > [!WARNING]
-> The pygame visualization is not fully supported, and is missing many crucial features.
-Currently, users can see the layout of the map, and explore the world wiki by pressing the `F1` key on their keyboard.
+> The pygame visualization is not fully supported and is missing many crucial features.
+Currently, users can see the layout of the map and explore the world wiki by pressing the `F1` key on their keyboard.

 ### 👑 Game of Thrones Sample